SAINTS, LAKES AND WATERFALLS: THE NORTH EAST SWITZERLAND

 Appenzell is also known for its authentic belts and bells.

-Appenzell is known for its mesmerizing views, and many rooted traditions such as the Alpaufzüge-processions to the alpine pastures, folk music and local dance events.
-Appenzell beer is very famous and they mention it with pride.
-30 percent of the population are farmers but the main income of the town is tourism and most of the population works in this sector.
-Appenzell handicrafts are famous as well.
-They are known for bells, traditional belts, jewelry, embroidery work, naive rural paintings, dulcimer production, saddlery for Alpine herdsmen and sheepfarmers.
+Appenzell is renowned for its breathtaking views and deeply rooted traditions, including the Alpaufzüge processions to the alpine pastures, folk music, and local dance events.
+The town takes great pride in its famous Appenzell beer.
+While 30 percent of the population are farmers, the main source of income comes from tourism, with most residents working in this sector.
+Appenzell is also known for its exceptional handicrafts, including bells, traditional belts, jewelry, embroidery, naive rural paintings, dulcimer production, and saddlery for Alpine herdsmen and sheep farmers.

 Women in traditional costumes attend a mass on the occasion of the Feast of Corpus Christi in Appenzell, Switzerland, June 4, 2015.
 (Gian Ehrenzeller/Keystone via AP)